-The number of matches that are goalless is remarkably low across all global leagues and this trend presents a good profit making opportunity.
+The number of goalless matches is remarkably low across all global leagues and this trend presents a good profit-making opportunity.
 In correct score betting the price for 0-0 can be anything from 8/1 to 20/1.
 The price that is offered is based on statistics for the league and respective scoring records for home and away teams.

 Live television or some updated ticker with ongoing statistics can help.
-It is wise to take a view at half time to minimise losses.
+It is wise to take a view at halftime to minimize losses.
 It is far better to give up say 15 dollars in a game with few chances rather than leave the bet to expiry and risk much more.

 Spread Betting on Corners

-Betting on how many corners there will be in a footbal match might seem a strange form of gambling.
-However, with the right statistics big profits can be made from this market.
-Simply be keeping a note of how many corners a team wins or concedes easy winnings can be generated in the second half of the season of any league.
+Betting on how many corners there will be in a football match might seem a strange form of gambling.
+However, with the right statistics, big profits can be made from this market.
+Simply by keeping a note of how many corners a team wins or concedes easy winnings can be generated in the second half of the season of any league.

-There are five factors which can be used to determine the total corners in any match:
+There are five factors that can be used to determine the total corners in any match:

 These factors and statistics for corner winning abilities create a bank of data that can be applied to spread betting and traditional betting.
-Spread betting firms will quote a range of corners which can be bought or sold.
-Traditional bookmakers will quote odds on three bands such as under 11 corners, exactly 11 corners or more than 11 corners.
+Spread betting firms will quote a range of corners that can be bought or sold.
+Traditional bookmakers will quote odds on three bands such as under 11 corners, exactly 11 corners, or more than 11 corners.

 This approach can be used for domestic matches and international games.
-Tournaments such as the World Cup, Copa America and European Championship involve many games over a sort period of time.
-Noting results from the first few matches and carefully applying the extra data concerning playing style, weather and pitch conditions can result in decent profits.
+Tournaments such as the World Cup, Copa America, and European Championship involve many games over a short period of time.
+Noting results from the first few matches and carefully applying the extra data concerning playing style, weather, and pitch conditions can result in decent profits.